openthread/ot-docs/site/en/codelabs/telink-openthread-hardware/index.lab.md

 Duration: 3:00

-As shown in the picture, directly plug the FTD Joiner into the USB port of the computer.
+As shown in the picture, directly plug the FTD Joiner into the USB port of the Linux machine.

 <img src="img/usb_connection.png" alt="usb_connection.png" width="624.00" />